 You try to defend yourself, but it always seems to be misunderstood.
 This is typical when dealing with a narcissist.
 Read on to find out why this is—and what you can do instead.

 Why do narcissists believe they deserve whatever they want?
 Read on to find out.

 While most women avoid dating narcissistic men at all cost, others are actually attracted to them.
 What makes these gals fall in love with such self-absorbed guys?
 What happened during their childhoods that make them partner up with someone who will surely bring nothing but grief in the long-run?

 Today, the label "narcissist" gets used for anyone and everyone who's self-involved.
-How do you know, though, if you're dating someone who's simply focused on themselves as opposed to someone who could be destructive to your life?
-Here are 7 questions to ask when making such a determination.
+How do you know, though, if you're dating a person who's simply focused on themselves as opposed to someone who could be destructive to your life?
+The author details 7 questions to ask when making a determination.

 Tips for what to do, and what not to do, if you are thinking about divorcing a psychopath, sociopath, or Cluster B personality disordered individual - narcissist, borderline, histrionic.

 Spotting or identifying a manipulator is hard because they attack secretly.
 Here, are some early warning signs of a manipulator to help you spot them.